MillenniumEarl/YAM/README.md

 **Warning!** In order to correctly detect the games, the folders must be in the format: _GAME NAME [V.VERSION] [MOD]_

-- **GAME NAME**: The game name, including any special characters (excluding non-usable characters such as /, %, :, etc ...), case insensitive
+- **GAME NAME**: The game name, including any special characters (excluding non-usable characters such as /, %, :, etc...), case insensitive
 - **VERSION**: The exact version of the game (case insensitive).
 Make sure directory name is present "v."
 - **MOD**: If it's not a game but a mod add this tag